 She promoted these claims without seeking any comment from What Pumpkin prior to publication.
 What’s more, when [Homestuck Writer], a creative director at our company, reached out in multiple attempts to contact her following the publication of the video, she not only ignored our representative’s communications, Ms. Z chose to make a public post disparaging our representative by name.
 She has since deleted the post, but has not made any apology to our representative.

 So, this is an obviously bizarre idea, right?
 Cindy seems to be arguing here that, before you talk about Homestuck on the internet, you’re expected to send What Pumpkin a message asking them for their comment.
-(You might remember WP’s availability as being a point of contention already!)
-Now, of course, I actually did this, but I didn’t seriously expect an answer, since What Pumpkin is famously unresponsive to this sort of questioning.
-What little PR What Pumpkin Games had was handled by Fellow Traveller, who had they had recently ended their relationship with.
+(You might remember WP’s unavailability as being a point of contention already!)
+Now, of course, as part of my due diligence on the original article, I actually did this.
+But I didn’t seriously expect an answer, since What Pumpkin is famously unresponsive to this sort of questioning.
+What little PR What Pumpkin Games had was handled by Fellow Traveler, who had they had recently ended their relationship with.
 I actually mentioned in my article, multiple times, how I tried to get in contact with What Pumpkin but was continually rebuffed.
-At this point there was absolutely no reason to think you even could get in contact with WP, so Cindy’s (and Aysha’s) expectation here that Sarah would — and their apparent offence that she didn’t — is bonkers.
+At this point there was absolutely no reason to think you even could get in contact with WP, so Cindy’s (and Aysha’s) expectation here that Sarah would — and their apparent offense that she didn’t — is bonkers.

 Oh, but it gets better.
 [Homestuck Writer] here is… one Aysha U. Farah, whose public meltdown you might remember from before.
 Aysha “rip him apart” Farah is the person What Pumpkin decided to hinge their legal argument on.
 Good lord, I… I honestly don’t have the words.